TVL – Trinity Health Patient Business Services at 208-367-8600

 TVL offers the following billing options:

-• Account Billing – Each account is billed monthly.
+- Account or Client Billing – Each provider or facility account is billed monthly.

-• Third-Party Billing – Insurance carriers are billed directly.
+- Third-Party Billing – Insurances are billed directly.

-Knowledgeable billing professionals are always accessible.
-Beyond the convenience of ready access to assistance, clients have the assurance that comes from decades of experience with payers operating in Idaho and throughout the Pacific Northwest.
+Knowledgeable billing professionals are always accessible for TVL clients or patients.
+Beyond the convenience of ready access to assistance, clients have the assurance that comes from decades of experience with payers operating in Idaho and beyond.

-TVL offers an easy to use customer portal that allows our client's to access up to date balances on charges, once the testing is complete.
-This portal also allows access to current and past bills, easy online bill pay, and much more.
+TVL offers an easy-to-use customer portal that allows patients and clients to access up to date balances on charges.
+This portal also allows access to current and past balances, and offers easy online bill pay.
+MyChart - Login Page (trinity-health.org)

 Requisitions can be preprinted with frequently-used diagnosis codes furnished by the provider to simplify and expedite complete and accurate ordering and billing.